How to Install / Enable OpenSSH on CentOS 7

 OpenSSH Server Configuration

 Properly configuring the sshd configuration file hardens server security.
-The most common settings to enhance security are changing the port number, disabling root logins, and limiting access to only certain users.
+The most common ways to enhance security are changing the port number, disabling root logins, and limiting access to only certain users.

 sudo vim /etc/ssh/sshd_config